 - 1 teaspoon vanilla

 - Whisk together flour and salt.
 Combine butter and sugar on medium speed in a stand or hand mixer until pale and fluffy, about 3 - 4 minutes.
 Add egg and vanilla and mix until combined.
 At low speed, mix in flour mixture just until a dough forms.
+Stir in chopped bacon.
 Divide dough in half, form each piece into a 4-inch disk, and place on parchment paper.
 Cover with another piece of parchment paper and with a rolling pin, roll out the dough to about 1/8 inch thick.
 Do the same with the remaining dough.
 Chill the dough until firm, about 30 minutes.